TomBrlek/PicoUSB/README.md

 **Setup:**
 1. Download the latest [CircuitPython for Rasperry Pi Pico](https://circuitpython.org/board/raspberry_pi_pico/).
 2. Insert PicoUSB into your USB drive while holding the "Boot" button.
-(Opens it in a bootloader mode)
+(Opens it in a bootloader mode.
+The first time you do this.
+You do not have to hold the "Boot" button)
-3. Copy the CircuitPython .uf2 file to the USB and wait for a minute or two for it to finish setting up. (will close and reopen the explorer, be patient)
+3. Copy the CircuitPython .uf2 file to the USB and wait for few seconds or a minute for it to finish setting up. (will close and reopen the explorer, be patient)
 4. Download/Clone the contents of this repository.
-5. Remove the PicoUSB and insert it again (Holding "Mode" does not do anything yet.
-Dont hold "Boot").
-6. Open the USB device in explorer and copy/paste this repo into it.
+5. Open the USB device in explorer and copy/paste this repo into it.
-7. Finished!
+6. Finished!
 That is it.
 Modify pico_usb.txt to change the functionality.
+See bellow to know what to do next.

 **Operation:**
  - If you insert the PicoUSB while not holding any buttons, it will not show as a USB drive and it will execute the "bad usb" code found in the pico_usb.txt.